manufaktor/immi-im-blog/posts/using-uuid-in-sqlite.md

 > 7da0322e-12f5-453f-8695-85e00bafc590|I am blog
 ```

-Having to use `uuid_str()` when reading back the binary uuid is a bit annoying, so I might just use strings for ease of use.
+Having to use `uuid_str()` when reading back the binary UUID is a bit annoying, so I might just use strings for ease of use.

 Apart from that, nice!
 We have successfully employed UUID primary keys in SQLite.
+We also know how to build a runtime loadable extension using a custom install of SQLite on Mac OS.
+SQLite is a powerful tool that can be extended and made even more powerful.
+If you want to learn more, I suggest you visit the [official site](https://www.sqlite.org/loadext.html) and dive in!

+_Thank you [Tuğçe / @nuritnt](https://twitter.com/nuritnt/) for reviewing this text!_

+_Feb.
+2021_